StefanPfeiffer80/FASPA.github.io/README.md

 - *otutab_otus_greengenes.txt*   The otu table *otutab_UN_uncrossed.txt* with taxonomic information added using the greengenes syntax.
 - *otutab_otus_SILVA.txt*       The otu table *otutab_UN_uncrossed.txt* with taxonomic information added using the SILVA syntax.

-# 3. Removal of contaminant OTUs
+# 3. Removal of contaminant ZOTUs/OTUs
 The addition of negative controls for PCR (and also of negative extraction controls to determine contaminants from extraction kits or sample processing) is crucially important in amplicon library preparation.
 When it comes to the analyis of the sequencing data, we want to filter out OTUs that derive from the negative controls and contaminate our real biological samples.
 Although the removal of these contaminant OTUs could be easily automated and included in the FASP scripts, I recommend to investigate your OTU table via a spreedsheet program such as Microsoft Excel or LibreOffice Calc.
 The reason for this is that by automated filtration you might lose OTUs that may appear 10000 times in particular samples but just once or twice in your control.
 Knowing that especially highly abundant sample OTUs can appear as false positives in the controls via e.g. crosstalk, it is definitely a good choice to investigate your dataset manually.
 In FASPA, although these typically wrongly assigned crosstalk-OTUs are filtered out mostly beforehand thanks to the UNCROSS algorithm (check this out by comparing *otutab_UN_raw.txt* with *otutab_UN_uncrossed.txt*), only a manual check-up will give you certainity.
 When you identified your contaminant OTUs, simply delete them from all samples and then also the now empty control samples.
 Save the table with a new name, e.g. *otutab_UN_uncrossed_filt.txt*.
 Then run the script *FASP_tax_filtered.pl*